-There was broad support amongst stakeholders for increased reporting by gas storage facilities.
+In submissions on the consultation paper, there was broad support amongst stakeholders for increased reporting by gas storage facilities.

-Stakeholders submitted that increased storage facility reporting would allow for more informed decision making, especially in the short term.58 APA Group said that this information is required to provide a complete picture of the supply/demand dynamics.59 ESAA agreed with the AEMC's view that more information on storage facility operation may improve the ability of stakeholders to identify opportunities to procure storage services.60
+Stakeholders submitted that increased storage facility reporting would allow for more informed decision making, especially in the short term.
+APA Group said that this information is required to provide a complete picture of the supply/demand dynamics.
+ESAA agreed with the AEMC's view that more information on storage facility operation may improve the ability of stakeholders to identify opportunities to procure storage services.
+81

 Several stakeholders commented on the current exemption criteria.
-APA Group considered that reporting by currently exempt storage facilities is essential to provide a
+APA Group considered that reporting by currently exempt storage facilities is essential to provide a full picture of system capability.82 ESAA submitted that all storage facilities connected to BB pipelines should provide the same level of information.83